MicrosoftDocs/power-platform/power-platform/admin/user-session-management.md

 By default, customer engagement apps do not enforce an inactivity session timeout.
 A user can remain logged in the application until the session timeout expires.
 You can change this behavior.

-- To enforce users to automatically signed out after a pre-determined period of inactivity, admins can set an inactivity timeout period for each of their environments.
+- To enforce users too automatically signed out after a pre-determined period of inactivity, admins can set an inactivity timeout period for each of their environments.
 The application signs out the user when the inactivity session expires.

 > [!NOTE]
 > Inactivity session timeout is not enforced in the following: